Best Garmin Handheld GPS Units iMore 2021

 The eTrex Touch 35 has a handy microSD card slot and 4GB of internal memory, so you can load it with more data than the basic pre-loaded base map.
 It also supports the BirdsEye Satellite Imagery subscription and Garmin's City Navigator maps if you wanted to use this as an in-car GPS unit.
 Optional extra mounts also mean this can be used on ATVs, bicycles, and boats.
 It comes pre-loaded with 250,000 geocaches from Geocaching.com.

 You can share topographic information, such as waypoints, routes, and geocaches wirelessly from the eTrex Touch 35 to another compatible Garmin GPS unit.
 It also works as a notification device for your smartphone if you're hiking, and your phone is zipped away in your backpack.
 If your phone is Bluetooth-enabled, you can set it up so that you can see texts, emails, and other notifications from your phone on the screen of the eTrex Touch 35.

 - Only up to 16 hours of battery life

 Best for Communication: Garmin Rino 700

-The handheld unit measures in at 2.38-inches by 7.02-inches by 1.74-inches.
-It has a durable build, with waterproofing and protection from dust and dirt thanks to its IPX7 rating.
+The handheld unit measures 2.38-inches by 7.02-inches by 1.74-inches.
+It has a durable build, waterproofing, and protection from dust and dirt thanks to its IPX7 rating.
 The screen measures 2.2-inches and is an easy-to-read monochrome display, although you can pay extra for a version of this handheld GPS unit with a color touchscreen.